-Kinodynamic planning has been a subject of extensive research, driven by the need for robots and autonomous systems to navigate complex environments while considering their dynamic constraints.
-This dynamic feasibility is typically achieved using one of the four different schemes below \begin{itemize} \item \textbf{Search-based} kinodynamic planning involves precomputing a set of short, dynamically feasible trajectories that capture the robot's capabilities called motion primitives.
-Then search-based planning algorithms like A* and its variants \cite{maxprimitives} can be used to plan over a set of precomputed motion primitives.
-These search-based methods provide strong guarantees on optimality and completeness w.r.t the chosen motion primitives.
-However, the choice and calculation of these motion primitives that prove efficient can be challenging, particularly in high-dimensional systems. \item \textbf{Sampling-based} kinodynamic methods adapt and extend classic approaches such as Probabilistic Roadmaps (PRMs) \cite{prm} and Rapidly-exploring Random Trees (RRTs) \cite{rrt} to handle dynamic systems \cite{kinodynamic}.
+\textbf{Search-based} kinodynamic planning involves precomputing a set of short, dynamically feasible trajectories called motion primitives that capture the robot's capabilities.
+Search algorithms like A* or its variants \cite{maxprimitives} are used to search over a graph wherein for any state its successor states are being computed by applying motion primitives and provide guarantees of optimality and completeness w.r.t. the chosen primitives.
+However, the choice and calculation of these motion primitives that are efficient can be challenging, particularly in high-dimensional systems. \textbf{Sampling-based} kinodynamic methods adapt and extend classic approaches such as Probabilistic Roadmaps (PRM) \cite{prm} and Rapidly Exploring Random Trees (RRT) \cite{rrt} to handle dynamic systems \cite{kinodynamic}.
 This is achieved using dynamically feasible rollouts with random control inputs or solutions of boundary value problems within the \textit{extend} operation.
-There are probabilistically complete and asymptotically optimal variants \cite{completerrt, asymprrt}, however, empirical convergence might be tricky. \item \textbf{Optimization-based} planning methods can generate high-quality trajectories that are dynamically feasible and do not suffer from the curse of dimensionality in search-based methods.
+There are probabilistically complete and asymptotically optimal variants \cite{completerrt, asymprrt}, however, empirical convergence might be tricky. \textbf{Optimization-based} planning methods can generate high-quality trajectories that are dynamically feasible and do not suffer from the curse of dimensionality in search-based methods.
 They formulate the motion planning problem as an optimization problem \cite{optctr} with cost functions defined for trajectory length, time, or energy consumption.
 After transcribing into a finite-dimensional optimization, these methods rely on the gradients of the cost function and dynamics and employ numerical optimization algorithms to find locally optimal solutions \cite{trajopt, komo, ddp}.
-However, except for a small subset of systems (such as linear or flat systems), for most nonlinear systems these methods lack guarantees on completeness, optimality or convergence. \item \textbf{Hybrid} planning methods combine two or all of the above-mentioned schemes.
-Search and sampling methods are combined in \cite{bit, ss1, ss2}, sampling and optimization methods are combined in \cite{rabit, so1, so2}, search, sampling and optimization methods are combined in \cite{idba}.
-INSAT combined search and optimization methods and demonstrated its capability in several complex dynamical systems \cite{insat, insatptc}. \end{itemize}
+However, except for a small subset of systems (such as linear or flat systems), for most nonlinear systems these methods lack guarantees on completeness, optimality or convergence. \textbf{Hybrid} planning methods combine two or all of the schemes mentioned above.
+Search and sampling methods are combined in \cite{bit, ss1, ss2}, sampling and optimization methods are combined in \cite{rabit, so1, so2}, search, sampling, and optimization methods are combined in \cite{idba}.
+INSAT combined search and optimization methods and demonstrated its capability in several complex dynamical systems \cite{insat, insatptc}.